pph-collective/TITAN/docs/run_local.md

 ### run_titan.py

 To run the model, execute the `run_titan.py` program within the `/titan/` directory.
-See [TITAN params](https://pph-collective.github.io/titan-params-app) for documentation on how to set and use parameters.
+See [the walkthrough](walkthrough.md) for documentation on how to set and use parameters, as well as a step-by-step guide to running the model with your custom parameters.

 Results of the model are generated and aggregated into the `/results/` directory by default.
 If the model is re-run, the existing results will be overwritten.